What Is a Domain Name? A Beginner-Friendly Guide

 In this article, we explained how domain names work, their different types, and how to register and transfer a domain name.

-We hope this article has given you a basic understanding of domain names and how to incorporate them into your online business or project.
+We hope this article has given you a basic understanding of what is a domain name and how to incorporate them into your online business or project.

 Check out these articles to learn more about web hosting and creating your first website: